pewi21/gw2browser/COMPILE.md

       * In "Where is the source code:" box, enter Gw2Browser/extern/libvorbis for example C:/DEV/Gw2Browser/extern/libvorbis
-      * In "Where to build the binaries:" box, enter Gw2Browser/extern/libvorbis for example C:/DEV/Gw2Browser/extern/libvorbis
+      * In "Where to build the binaries:" box, enter Gw2Browser/extern/libvorbis/build for example C:/DEV/Gw2Browser/extern/libvorbis/build
       * Click "Configure", click "Yes" if it ask to create new directory.
       * In "Specify the generator for this project", choose "MinGW Makefiles" then click "Finish".
+      * In "BUILD_SHARED_LIBS", make sure it was selected.
       * Set "OGG_INCLUDE_DIRS" to "Gw2Browser/extern/libogg/include"
         for example C:/DEV/Gw2Browser/extern/libogg/include
-      * Set "OGG_LIBRARIES" to "Gw2Browser/extern/libogg/build/libogg.a"
+      * Set "OGG_LIBRARIES" to "Gw2Browser/extern/libogg/build/libogg.dll.a"
-        for example C:/DEV/Gw2Browser/extern/libogg/build/libogg.a
+        for example C:/DEV/Gw2Browser/extern/libogg/build/libogg.dll.a
       * Click "Generate".

-* Open Git Bash command line window and change directory to `Gw2Browser/extern/libvorbis` and use these command
+* Open Git Bash command line window and change directory to `Gw2Browser/extern/libvorbis/build` and use these command

       mingw32-make